-There is a vast array of condiments that we use in cooking and there are many new ones that need some explanation.
-So if you have some information on one that you would like to share, here is the place to do it.
-I will continually update this list till I have them all in here.
+Here are some of my favourite condiments that I use in my healthy delicious meals with some explanation.
+They are all superfoods so they are a great addition to your recipes.
+There are many new ones that you may not have heard of yet.
+If you have some information on one that you would like to share, here is the place to do it.
+I continually update this list until I have them all in here.
 Please feel free to tell us which ones you love to use.

 Soya Sauce or Tamari?

 I choose tamari which literally means liquid pressed from soybeans, originally it was the thick brown liquid that pooled in casks of fermenting soybean miso.
 For centuries this tamari was a rare delicacy reserved for special occasions.
 Eventually, producers learned to brew tamari as a liquid soy sauce that had similar characteristics as the original by-product of miso.

 This tamari is organic and brewed from whole soybeans, sea salt, water, and koji (Aspergillus hacho).
 It is gluten-free and popular with those who have wheat allergies.

 By contrast, commercial soy sauces (even some labeled as shoyu or tamari) are usually made from soybeans that have been defatted with hexane, a petroleum derivative.
 Common shortcuts are artificial fermentation methods including genetically engineered enzymes.
 In fact, most soy sauce is actually caramel-colored water with lots of salt, hydrochloric acid-treated soy isolate, and sugar added.

 Carefully choose your soy sauce as you would an olive oil or a fine wine.
 Look for the words traditionally brewed and natural or organic, and make sure the manufacturer backs this up.